johannesssf/news-portal/specification.md

     * Criar notícia
     * Editar notícia
     * Excluir notícia
-    * Pesquisar notícia
+    * Pesquisar notícia por palavra-chave (título, conteúdo e author)
-    * Visualizar notícia ???
+    * Visualizar todas as notícia
 * Gerência de autores
     * Criar autor
-    * Editar autor
     * Excluir autor
     * Pesquisar autor